lorenzo85/scenarios-ica/security-authentication-mtls/step5/text.md

-Create a `PeerAuthentication` resource to enforce namespace-wide mutual authentication in the `foo` namespace.
+Now you will configure a `PeerAuthentication` resource to enforce namespace-wide mTLS restricted to workloads running in the `foo` namespace.

-To enforce mTLS the resource **must** be created in the target namespace, where mTLS has to be enforced.
+Note that to enforce mTLS the peer authentication resource **must** be created in the target namespace, where mTLS has to be enforced.

-Use the following configuration properties:
+Create a `PeerAuthentication` resource to enforce in the `foo` namespace with the following configuration properties:

 *peer authentication:*
 - name: `namespace-wide-mtls`